ThabangMendel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 8-James_Bond: Write a script that sets the permission to the file hello as follows:
 * Owner: no permission at all
 * Group: no permission at all
 * Other users: all the permissions
+## 9-John_Doe: Write a script that sets the mode of the file hello to this:-rwxr-x-wx